Seattle’s Showbox music venue granted landmark status

 Board staff recommended its members consider whether the Showbox “is associated in a significant way with a significant aspect of the cultural … heritage of the community, city, state or nation” and “embodies the distinctive visible characteristics of an architectural style, or period, or method of construction” — two landmark-designation standards.

 While landmark status protects some of the venue’s physical elements, it does not ensure that the space will continue to operate as the Showbox.
-“This is not over,” said Eugenia Woo, His
+“This is not over,” said Eugenia Woo, preservation services director with Historic Seattle, one of the groups spearheading the landmark nomination.
+“The Showbox is not saved yet.”

 The Seattle music community was shaken last year by news of a Canadian developer’s plans to acquire the Showbox property and build a 44-story residential tower at the site.
 The Showbox, on First Avenue between Union and Pike streets, has hosted big acts from the jazz age to the grunge era to today’s pop stars.